Dominic Murray's Sudden Cardiac Arrest Story

 Dominic was 1 in 300 at risk, but I didn’t know until his sudden death.
 By then it was too late.
 Sudden cardiac arrest and death in the young is preventable, but it doesn’t happen by luck or chance.
 That’s why the Dominic Murray Sudden Cardiac Arrest Prevention Act is so important.”

-This bill, the Dominic Murray Sudden Cardiac Arrest Prevention Act, was first introduced to the New York State Legislature nearly 10 years ago, and currently is awaiting the signature of the Governor to pass it as a law.
-The bill, introduced by Assemblyman Jeffrion Aubry and Senator James Gaughran, was passed unanimously through both the New York State Assembly and the Senate.
+The Dominic Murray Sudden Cardiac Arrest Prevention Act was first introduced to the New York State Legislature nearly 10 years ago by Assemblyman Jeffrion Aubry and Senator James Gaughran.
+The bill passed unanimously through both the New York State Assembly and the Senate.
+On October 25, 2021 it was signed into law by Governor Kathy Hochul.

 This has been a very long process for everyone involved, and we are very proud to have helped support Dominic’s Bill!
 Thank you Melinda Murray-Nyack, everyone with the Dominic A. Murray 21 Memorial Foundation, Inc., and many others for all of your hard work and dedication!